Highland Papua: Music and handicrafts

-The Noken is a traditional Papuan bag carried with a head and made of bark fibers.
+The Noken is a traditional Papuan bag carried with the head and made of bark fibers, although it is also used as head and body covering.
 Similar to bags, in general, this bag is used to carry daily necessities.
 Papuan people usually use it to bring agricultural products such as vegetables, tubers and also to bring merchandise to the market.
 Because of its uniqueness that is carried with its head, this noken is registered with UNESCO as one of the traditional works and world cultural heritage.
 On 4 December 2012, the noken was listed in the UNESCO Intangible Cultural Heritage Lists as a cultural heritage of Indonesia.
-In several areas of Papua, noken – instead of the usual ballot box – is preferred as a way to place ballots, where it is recognized as a ballot tool in the Papua regional leadership elections.
+In several regencies of Central Papua and Highland Papua, noken – instead of the usual ballot box – is preferred as a way to place ballots, where the it is recognized as a ballot tool in the Papua regional leadership elections.

 The koteka is a penis sheath traditionally worn by native male inhabitants of some (mainly highland) ethnic groups in New Guinea to cover their genitals.
 They are normally made from a dried-out gourd, Lagenaria siceraria, although unrelated species such as pitcher-plant Nepenthes mirabilis, are also used.
 They are held in place by a small loop of fiber attached to the base of the koteka and placed around the scrotum.
 A secondary loop placed around the chest or abdomen is attached to the main body of the koteka.
 It is traditional clothing in certain New Guinea highlands societies including in the Grand Baliem Valley.
-It is worn without other clothing, tied in upward position.
+It is usually worn without other clothing, tied in upward position, although Yali people wore them with body coils made of rattan.
 Many tribes can be identified by the way they wear their koteka.
-Some wear them pointed straight out, straight up, at an angle, or in other directions.
+Some wear them pointed straight out, straight up, at an angle, or in other directions, which in Lani culture signify the social status of the wearer.
 The diameter of the koteka can also be a clue.
+Lani people used a large-diameter koteka called kobewak, which is also used to keep small change and other items, while Yali people used a longer and thinner koteka.
 Contrary to popular belief, there is little correlation between the size or length of the koteka and the social status of the wearer.
 In 1971–1972 the Indonesian New Order government launched "Operasi Koteka" ("Operation Penis Gourd") which consisted primarily of trying to encourage the people to wear shorts and shirts because such clothes were considered more "modern".
 But the people did not have changes of clothing, did not have soap, and were unfamiliar with the care of such clothes so the unwashed clothing caused skin diseases.
 There were also reports of men wearing the shorts as hats and the women using the dresses as carrying bags.
+Nevertheless, regular usage have been decreasing.
+As of 2019, it is estimated that only 10% highland population (in Central Papua and Highland Papua) regularly uses koteka, and it is only worn during cultural festival or as a souvenir.